Virginia Dem caught by police tampering with campaign signs hours before heated election

 WOMAN ARRESTED FOR USING 6 CHILDREN STEAL TRUMP CAMPAIGN SIGNS, AUTHORITIES SAY

 Hurst assumed the delegate office in 2018 and is currently running as an incumbent.
+Former Democratic Gov. Terry McAuliffe's campaign donated $15,000 to Hurst's campaign on Oct.
+19, according to the Virginia Public Access Project.

 A former journalist, Hurst entered politics after his fiancee, reporter Alison Parker, was shot and killed in 2015 during a live television interview in Moneta, Virginia.
 He was backed by by gun-control groups during his run, but focused his campaign on education and healthcare.